syncfusion/ej2-angular-docs/src/spreadsheet/spreadsheet/getting-started.md

 This section explains the steps to create a simple Spreadsheet control with basic features in an Angular environment.

+To get start quickly with Angular Spreadsheet using CLI, you can check on this video:

+`youtube:2Ozwe37X-7Q`

 ## Dependencies

 The following list of dependencies are required to use the Spreadsheet control in your application.